Skip to content

 Purpose

-Reads a Render Textures entry configured earlier in the scene.
+Reads a Render Textures entry configured in the scene.

 Inputs / Outputs